StephanHoyer/modelz/README.md

 initialization is passed to the `createUser` function.
 The result is returned and stored at the key `user` of the instance.

-### children collections
+### arrays and children collections

 Example: `tags: ['string']`

 Property will be a collection of strings.
 This is also possible with constructor functions.

+Example: `users: [createUser]`

-It expects an array of object as input value on the `users`-property on the input-object.
+It expects an array of objects as input value on the `users`-property on the input-object.
 It runs the constructor-function on each of the object and stores the result on the `users`-property of the instance:

-Example: `users: [createUser]`

 This also can be combined with all the above versions: